bazel-contrib/SIG-rules-authors/go-tutorial.md

 Binaries from the project are placed under the bazel-bin folder.
 Inside that folder, we have another folder that has the name go-code-tutorial\_ and that folder name is created from the name of the binary that is created.
 A bazel project can contain multiple binaries, so we have to have that form of naming syntax.
-Inside of the go-code-tutorial\_, folder we have the binary go-code-tutorial\_.
+Inside the go-code-tutorial\_, folder we have the binary go-code-tutorial\_.

 ### Where gazelle defines the dependencies

 One of the features of gazelle is to "vendor" Go projects.
-Within this example we are using Go vendoring at the base, but bazel must also have the external dependencies defined.
+Within this example, we are using Go vendoring at the base, but bazel must also have the external dependencies defined.

 The gazelle update-repos command takes the go.mod file and creates the StarkLark code that defines the external vendoring that bazel uses.
 External dependencies are defined in one of two locations; in the WORKSPACE file or in an external file that is referenced in the WORKSPACE file.
-The list of external dependencies can grow very long, so we recommend that it is defined as a refernce in the WORKSPACE file.
+The list of external dependencies can grow very long, so we recommend that it is defined as a reference in the WORKSPACE file.

 Each of the following lines within the WORKSPACE file defines the location of the deps.bzl file: